-The Chabot-Las Positas Community College District (CLPCCD) District-wide Strategic Directions are a guide and vision for planning and resource allocation for the next five years.
-During the planning process culminating in the development of these district-wide strategic directions, there were significant questions raised about the viability of district-wide directions given the fact that both Chabot College and Las Positas College agreed each college should be able to determine a course of action for itself, reflecting the individual needs and vision of each college.
+The CLPCCD District-wide Strategic Directions are a guide and vision for planning and resource allocation for the next five years.
+During the planning process, culminating in the development of these district-wide strategic directions, there were significant questions raised about the viability of district-wide directions given the fact that both Chabot College and Las Positas College agreed each college should be able to determine a course of action for itself, reflecting the individual needs and vision of each college.

-With consideration to supporting the unique cultures, priorities, and goals of Chabot College and Las Positas College and recognizing the district's seven-member governing Board's encouragement to unite those efforts across the district in a way that ensures fiscal stability and creates efficiencies for the district, our students, and the region -- this brief section addresses the implementation and evaluation of progress toward implementing the District-wide Strategic Directions over the 2021-2026 period.
+With thoughtful consideration to supporting the unique cultures, priorities, and goals of Chabot College and Las Positas College and recognizing the District's seven-member governing Board's desire to unite those efforts across the District in a way that ensures fiscal stability and creates efficiencies for the District, CLPCCD students, and the region-this brief section addresses the implementation and evaluation of progress toward implementing the District-wide Strategic Directions over the 2021-2026 period.

 Addressing a plan of implementation and evaluation will increase the likelihood the strategic directions are ever present in decision-making and resource allocation discussions and are integrated into both annual and strategic planning.
-This DSP, while not prescriptive, is provided as a guide with five Strategic Directions and accompanying indicators which already address metrics captured across the District.
+This DSP, while not prescriptive, is provided as a guide with five Strategic Directions and accompanying indicators which are already collected to support district-wide metrics and analysis.
 It is recommended existing assessments such as climate surveys, completion metrics, and similar efforts, are the measures used in implementing the DSP.
 In other words, this would entail leveraging existing and regular evaluation efforts to support reflection and measure progress toward the desired outcomes of the DSP Strategic Directions.

-Integrated Planning and Budget Model:
+Integrated Planning and Budget Model

 Within the District's integrated planning and budget model, the Planning and Budget Committee (PBC) is the primary committee that makes recommendations to the Chancellor.
-Within this body's charge is the responsibility to "evaluate, discuss, and make recommendations on the District Strategic Plan, College Educational Master Plans, and Budget Allocation Model."
-It is, therefore, recommended the PBC oversee reflection on the DSP priorities and the measurement of progress on each of the adopted District-wide Strategic Directions, or appoint a group to do so, on an annual basis and as needed.
+Within the PBC's charge is the responsibility to "evaluate, discuss, and make recommendations on the District Strategic Plan, College Educational Master Plans, and Budget Allocation Model."